wiltruong/portfolio_v1/_pages/visual.md

 <h1>Fun visual/graphic design stuff</h1>

-This is a collection of work that I did for my visual design classes and other things like Hackademics (the club that I'm in), personal and random work.
+This is a collection of work that I did for my visual design classes and other things like Hackademics (the club that I'm in), personal, and random work.

 <br>